 2. Mind Your Body

 Most types of exercise are acceptable when there’s a bun in the oven; however, it’s always critical to listen to your body.
 If a movement feels wrong or causes any pain or discomfort, you probably shouldn’t be doing it.
 It’s also important to remember that pregnancy brings on a cascade of hormones including relaxin, which causes the connective tissue around your joints to soften and expand – good for delivering a baby but not so good for supporting your body.
 You may be more susceptible to injury during pregnancy so just keep that in the back of your mind when deciding how far to push yourself.
 Oh, and the girls, they’re going to get big and sore and a high-support bra will be your new BFF.
+Mothers to be should also work on their biceps and triceps, because they will have to get used to picking up and putting the baby.

 3. Choose Wisely